 The severe weather emergency protocol (SWEP) was activated on several occasions in the year.
-SWEP ensures normal operational service is maintained and increased measures to prevent rough sleeping and keeping people safe during these periods.
+SWEP ensures normal operational service is maintained and increases measures to prevent rough sleeping and keep people safe during these periods.
 Working with our partners, we were able to ensure a bed was available for every rough sleeper who wanted one during the severe weather.

-Effective partnership working is essential in delivering the required services to residents of the borough, and our work with the DWP, CAB, Doncaster Financial Inclusion Group (FIG), Doncaster Renewal Group and Community First Credit Union, among others, plays a key role in delivering solutions to our tenants.
+Effective partnership working is essential in delivering the required services to residents of the City and our work with the DWP, CAB, Doncaster Financial Inclusion Group (FIG), Doncaster Renewal Group and Community First Credit Union, among others, plays a key role in delivering solutions to our tenants.

 Tenant involvement is also very important in monitoring and improving services.
+Following the previous year's approval of the Customer Voice Strategy and the introduction of a One Voice Forum (OVF), 2023/24 focussed on delivering the strategy and embedding OVF to ensure that St Leger Homes is kept informed of the changing views, needs, desires and aspirations of the Doncaster community.
+OVF is proving successful as a platform for consulting with customers on various policies, strategies and changes to key areas of service delivery.
+We have also introduced a high-rise forum and a specific resident engagement strategy for those residents of high-rise buildings in line with the requirements of the 2022 Building Safety Act.

-The Customer Voice Strategy was approved in March 2022 and quarterly Customer Voice meetings were held in the year and a One Voice Forum introduced to ensure that St Leger Homes is kept informed of the changing views, needs, desires and aspirations of the Doncaster community.
-We have a Tenants and Residents Improvement Panel (TRIP) who undertake a number of tasks and reviews each year.
-TRIP play a key role in our work on consultation, customer engagement, mystery shopping and reality checking.
-We work closely with 24 Tenants and Residents Associations (TARAs).
+We have an active Tenant Scrutiny Panel (TSP) and a One Voice Forum (OVF) who undertake a number of tasks and reviews each year.
+Both play key roles in our work on consultation, customer engagement, mystery shopping and reality checking.
+We work closely with 22 Tenants and Residents Associations (TARAs).

-We are particularly proud of our work over the past few years in helping our tenants with sustaining their tenancies, the impact of benefit reform and more recently the cost of living crisis.
+We are particularly proud of our work over the past few years in helping our tenants with sustaining their tenancies, minimising and supporting with the impact of benefit reform and more recently the cost of living crisis and the wider poverty agenda.

-Our dedicated Tenancy Sustainability Team has received nearly 5,000 service referrals, verified nearly 30,000 individual UC claims and achieved £4m of financial gains for tenants since its creation in 2018.
-Performance is best reflected in the current arrears KPI which ended the year at 2.74%, better than target.
+Our dedicated Tenancy Sustainability Team help our tenants sustain their tenancies, benefit reform requirements and the cost of living crisis.
+The Team has received nearly 5,000 service referrals, verified nearly 30,000 individual UC claims and achieved £4m of financial gains for tenants since its creation in 2018.
+Performance is best reflected in the current arrears KPI which ended the year at 2.72%, better than target and lower in percentage terms than the previous financial year.